Going Organic! (Not Just GFCF)

 Health Food Store Finder

 It is widely understood that organic options can cost 10-30% more than non-organic options.
-Rather than skimp on the organic options, consider saving money by purchasing items that don’t need to be organic – toilet paper, vinegar, baking soda to clean with – at typical chain stores.
-Then, go to the local health food stores or farmers’ markets to purchase organic veggies, fruits, and other products.
+Rather than skimp on the organic options, it is strongly suggested that you be frugal in other aspects of your life.
+Money can be saved by purchasing items that don’t need to be organic such as toilet paper, vinegar, baking soda to clean with, etc. at typical chain stores.
+Then, go to the local health food stores or farmers’ markets to purchase organic veggies and fruits, and other organic products.

-Buying organic helps ensure farm worker health, the health of your family, and the health of the environment.
-In the U.S., consumers have become so accustomed to cheaply priced and overly processed foods that it may take some serious rethinking to change longtime patterns and to do what is best for your family’s health, even if it costs more.
+For many families, organic food choices are the way to go.
+Everyone can do a lot to ensure farm worker health and the health of your family as well as the health of the environment.
+In the U.S., consumers have become so accustomed to cheaply priced and overly processed foods that it may take some serious rethinking to change longtime patterns and to do what is best for your family’s health, even if it will cost more.

 Kosher foods, especially around Jewish holidays, are also great alternative options that may be organic or pretty close to organic.
-If you can’t afford completely organic foods, look for foods with kosher labels.
-You can identify kosher foods by a “U” in a circle, or a “K” on the front of the label.
+A good tip is that if you can’t afford completely organic foods, then look for foods marked “kosher.”
+You can usually identify kosher foods by a “U” in a circle, or perhaps, simply by a “K” on the front of the label.
 The standards for truly kosher foods are much higher than the government standards allow on residues.
-Typically, kosher choices are not genetically engineered foods.
+Typically, these great kosher choices are not genetically engineered foods.
 However, always check the ingredients on the labels.

 To better understand organic certifications and assist your decision process, visit the USDA’s website for information about the government’s criteria for certification of organic products.
-Organic certifications can be confusing, and the certification process, including definitions about what makes products truly organic (absolutely no chemicals used or just a few, such as antibiotics used only to ward off infections in livestock) is still debated.
+You should also search for more general information about organic certifications on google.com, by typing “organic certification” in the search box.
+Organic certifications can be confusing and a lot of the debates about the certification process are about defining what makes products truly organic (absolutely no chemicals used or just a few, such as antibiotics used only to ward off infections in livestock).
 The certifications also vary based on each product’s labeling.
-Visit your local libraries or bookstores to find books about living and eating organically, or search for more information about organic certifications online.
+There are many, many books written about living and eating organically so visit your local libraries and/or bookstores to check them out.